ggreco77/GWsky/README.md

 # GWsky: tiling the skymap in Fields of View
                              video tutorial: https://vimeo.com/149301895
 The interactive script GWsky (v2) aims at optimize the coverage of the large GW error boxes given a specific instrumental Field of View (FoV) and a specific telescope site.
 The script GWsky defines a sequence of Fields of View (FoV) centers from a fixed position (for example the position corresponding maximum skymap probability) over the sky.
-North/South/East/West directions are allowed.
+Intercardinal and cardinal directions are allowed.
 The results are displayed in Aladin Sky Atlas (http://aladin.u-strasbg.fr/) using the |SAMPIntegratedClient| class.
 The airmass at the FoV center and the integrated probability (%) are provided in real time.
 Moreover, specifying the ID of a catalog, a query request to the Vizier database is sent.
 The items are listed in each FoV.
 Interactively, users can enter any specific objects to display in the Aladin plans for further analysis.

     The FoV sequence is generated along the coordinate grid; no roll angle is provided in this  release.